marycamara/marycamara/README.md

 ### Hi there! 👋

-I'm Mary, a computer science student based in London, United Kingdom.
+I'm Mary, a graduate student based in London, United Kingdom.
 Currently, I'm focused on enhancing my skills in full-stack development.

 When I'm not coding, I'm deeply intrigued by the latest scientific developments and enjoy staying updated on breakthroughs in various fields.
 On weekends, I like to explore the beautiful landscapes of London through my passion for running.